nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Example**

-Suppose we have a project named *Mycelium Desktop*, and wish to update
+Suppose you have a project named *Mycelium Desktop*, and wish to update

 1. its name to *Mycelium Mobile*; and
 1. its status to `in_progress`.

-The following command is what we would use:
+You may use the following command:

 ```bash
 up -pn Mycelium Desktop -pn2 Mycelium Mobile -s in_progress